Close Menu

 Free education is made universally accessible, grounded in the ethos of seva (service) and knowledge as a liberating force.
 The curriculum reflects a fusion of classical Indian knowledge systems and future-forward disciplines.
 Children are taught both Vedic mathematics and artificial intelligence, reciting verses from the Upanishads while building robotic prototypes.
 The traditional 64 kalās (arts), such as Gīta (singing) and Kāvya (poetry), are taught alongside contemporary fields like data science, biotechnology, and renewable engineering.
 This integrated pedagogy nurtures both analytical reasoning and emotional intelligence, allowing students to become versatile thinkers and culturally rooted innovators.

 The philosophy guiding this education model is not merely academic—it is transformational.
-Inspired by the Katha Upanishad’s call for knowledge that leads to inner and outer freedom, students are encouraged to question, explore, and contribute.
+Inspired by the Katha Upanishad’s call for knowledge that leads to inner and outer freedom, students are encouraged to question, explore, and contribute their insights.
 In doing so, the system empowers learners from all backgrounds to envision and build a better future, transcending economic and social barriers.

 Healthcare System: Holistic Healing with Modern Reach